Deadline for Proposal Submissions: February 22, 2021

 - Preventing Burnout

-Have you ever wanted to present at AAPM&R activities, but haven’t had the opportunity?
-Do you have expertise in a topic, but aren’t interested in planning an entire session or course?
-Are there other presenters that you would recommend or would like to see again?
-We know that our members have a wealth of knowledge and experience to share with each other—and we’re hoping you’ll help us tap into that expertise.
+Have you ever wanted to present at the Annual Assembly but haven’t had the opportunity?
+Do you have expertise on a topic?
+Are there other presenters that you would recommend?
+We know that our members have a wealth of knowledge and experience to share with each other – and we’re hoping you’ll help us tap into that expertise.
+It is our intent to build sessions for in-person, virtual and pre-recorded presentation if we have enough interest in the topic/themes noted in the survey.
 If you are interested in being considered for a faculty role, please complete this survey.

 Questions?
 Email firstname.lastname@example.org or call (847) 737-6000.